One of the most spectacular towns in Central Italy is Orvieto. This town is built on a volcanic plug which rises 150 – 200 m above the surroundings.

 Soon after the start of the construction Giovanni di Uguccione became chief-mason.
 He modernized the design to a Gothic style in a form which today is classified as Italian Gothic.

-Lorenzo Maitani, architect from Siena, became chief-engineer in 1309.
+Lorenzo Maitani, an architect from Siena, became chief-engineer in 1309.
 He redesigned the building in order to improve its structural integrity and to a large extent created the cathedral in its present form.
-This variety of Gothic style is sometimes called - Siennese Gothic, as besides Orvieto similar gorgeous building is Siena Cathedral.
+This variety of Gothic style is sometimes called – Siennese Gothic, as besides Orvieto similar gorgeous building is Siena Cathedral.
 It is considered that Maitano used also principles of the golden ration in the design.